cynwong/MBC/assignment4/README.md

 ## Credit

-Questions for this quiz code app are from [W3School](https://www.w3schools.com/quiztest/default.asp).
+* Questions for this quiz code app are from [W3School](https://www.w3schools.com/quiztest/default.asp).
+* Buzz sound is from [SoundBible.com](http://soundbible.com/).